The-Scripters-Guild/Warzone/docs/logic/warzone-sandbox.md

 - [14] Headhunter Guard: VFX VIP -> Beta Infected.
 - [3] Expert Marksman: Melee Recovery Speed 1.10 -> 1.60.
 - Accounted for resetting multiple variables to make multiple rounds not break functionality.

+### 0.11.0

+- Added DummyObject variables for an object, player and weapon clones.
+This addition can double the DummyObject creation from other scripts and needs to be accounted for, so a major change.

+### 0.11.1

+- Changed `projectilesEnabled` Boolean Variable scope from Global to Object, which somehow hasn't caused noticeable issues with the wrong scope.